gitworkflows/devpod/memory-bank/components/supervisor.md

 ## Overview

-The Supervisor is a critical component that runs inside each Gitpod workspace container.
+The Supervisor is a critical component that runs inside each Devpod workspace container.
 It serves as the init process (PID 1) for the workspace and manages various aspects of the workspace lifecycle, including terminal management, IDE integration, and process control.

 ## Purpose